kocinajaltin/diabetes-readmission-project/README.md

 ## 📘 Overview

 Hospital readmissions are a critical healthcare metric that can indicate quality of care and patient outcomes.
 This project uses de-identified **diabetic patient encounter data** to build a **machine learning model** that predicts whether a patient is likely to be readmitted within 30 days.
+From this Data source **https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008**

 The workflow integrates: